Your donations help T1Determined #keepgoing.

 For those of you not familiar with the term, it's the anniversary of the date you were diagnosed with Type 1 diabetes.

-Diaversaries are milestones of sheer survival, proof that we've persisted despite life-threatening hypoglycemia and inevitable hyperglycemia that even the tightest control can't entirely avoid.
+Diaversaries are milestones of sheer survival, proof that we've persisted despite sometimes life-threatening hypoglycemia and inevitable hyperglycemia that even the tightest control can't entirely avoid.

 And for those of us who've experience a transformation in our outlook from depression and victimhood to hope and possibility, it's a reminder that no matter how bad it gets, it's not over 'til it's over.

-For me, the transformative event was laser retinopathy treatment in 2003.
+My transformative event was laser retinopathy treatment in 2003.
 It stopped the retinal bleeding, but left me with a few blind spots and a permanently damaged retina in my left eye.

 Now I had to come to terms with a very rational fear of dying in my sleep and find a way to get active anyway.